Last updated on November 2nd, 2024 at 07:45 pm

 Black Star Farms

-Black Star Farms is a must-stop location just due to the beautiful atmosphere and the large selection of tasting options.
+Black Star Farms is a must-stop location simply due to the beautiful atmosphere and the large selection of tasting options.
 The grounds feature a vineyard, an inn, a winery and tasting room, a distillery, a cafe, an equestrian facility, and even goats!!

 And… as I mentioned above, there’s the bonus of goats on the property!
 Make sure to say hi to them before taking off!